curl/everything-curl/usingcurl/proxies/http.md

-Still, assuming that the HTTP proxy allows it, you can ask it to tunnel through to a remote server on any port number so you can do other protocols "normally" even when tunneling.
+Still, assuming that the HTTP proxy allows it, you can ask it to tunnel through to a remote server on any port number so you can do other protocols normally even when tunneling.
 You can do FTP tunneling like this:

     curl -p -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt